tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Barony of Ainwick/Ainwick.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

 A town in western Sembara, on the upper reaches of the River Wistel.
-The seat of the Baron of Ainswick.

-%% Needs a vibes-based update from Clee game %%
+This is an important communication and market hub for the upper reaches of the [[Wistel]] river.
+Although the [[Army of the West]] is based further west, along the [[Western Wall of Sembara]], Ainwick is in many ways the spiritual heart of the army.